carpentries/instructor-training/episodes/02-practice-learning.md

 > {: .solution}
 {: .challenge}

-Each of these incorrect answers is a *plausible distractor* with *diagnostic power*.
+Each of these incorrect answers has *diagnostic power*.
-"Plausible" means that it looks like it could be right: instructors will often put supposedly-silly answers like "a fish!" on MCQs, but (a) they do not provide any insight and (b) learners actually do not find them funny.
+Each answer looks like it could be right: silly answers like "a fish!" may offer comic relief, but do not provide any insight; nor do answers that are wrong in random ways.
-"Diagnostic power" means that each of the distractors helps the instructor figure out what concepts learners are having difficulty with.
+"Diagnostic power" means that each of the wrong choices helps the instructor figure out precisely what misconceptions learners have adopted when they select that choice.

-Formative assessments are most powerful when an instructor modifies their instruction depending on the results of the assessment.
+Formative assessments are most powerful when an **instructor responds results of the assessment**.
 An instructor may learn they need to change their pace or review a particular concept.
-Knowing how to respond to the results of a formative assessment is a skill that you will develop over time.
+Using formative assessment effectively to discover and address misconceptions is a teaching skill that you can develop with reflective practice.

 > ## Handling Outcomes
 >